Is it okay to use rechargeable batteries with the PowerMate Bluetooth?

 Please, be sure to press down firmly and evenly when reinstalling the top of the PowerMate Bluetooth.
 You can accomplish this by placing the device on a hard surface and pressing down firmly on both sides of the top button.
 This should ensure that the top of the device rotates smoothly and the top does not appear crooked or uneven.

-If you have further questions, please contact our tech support team at 800-208-5996 Monday through Thursday 9 am to 6pm and 9am to 5pm on Fridays (CST) or at firstname.lastname@example.org
+If you have further questions, please contact our tech support team at 800-208-5996 Monday through Friday 9 am to 4pm (CST) or at firstname.lastname@example.org

 I've noticed that the PowerMate Bluetooth slides on the desk top from time to time.
 How do I prevent this?